 Did you leave the scene of the accident because you had a few drinks and were worried that you would be accused of drunk driving?
 Did you have a warrant out for your arrest?
 Did you simply panic?
 Did you actually leave a note and think that would be sufficient?

 Leaving the scene of an accident can be a serious charge, but no matter what happened, our accident lawyers can provide the aggressive defense representation you need.
-Call us now at 407-228-3838 or schedule a free case review online.
+Call us now at 407-228-3838 or contact us for a free case review.

 To Claim Your Free Case Review